 - Possible second-floor amenities include a bowling alley, mini-golf course, and dining.

-- Added 50,000 square feet to the facility, including a new Korean-style spa.
+- They added 50,000 square feet to the facility, including a new Korean-style spa.

 There was a time when I would visit Twin River, play some VLT games, and then bet on greyhounds.
 I felt like I was transported to Florida in 1985 when Tribal casinos were Class II casinos, and the greyhound parks still existed.
-Rhode Island’s Casinos have come a long way.
+Gambling in Rhode Island Casinos has come a long way.

 Believe it or not, Newport Grand was known for its local entertainment and tribute bands.
 I ought to know – I performed there.